cp-algorithms/cp-algorithms/src/algebra/polynomial.md

 ### Euclidean algorithm

 Well, we already have an [article](./algebra/euclid-algorithm.html) about it.
-For an arbitrary euclidean domain you can write the Euclidean algorithm as easy as:
+For an arbitrary  domain you can write the Euclidean algorithm as easy as:

 ```cpp
 template<typename T>